Brawner Hawk

 The Brawner Hawk is a series of open-wheel race car chassis designed and developed by automotive mechanic and engineer Clint Brawner for U.S.A.C.
 Indy car racing, between 1965 and 1969.
-It successfully won the 1969 Indianapolis 500, driven by Mario Andretti.
+It won the 1969 Indianapolis 500, driven by Mario Andretti.

 The Brawner Hawk was originally powered by the naturally-aspirated 255 cid, and later turbocharged 159-162 cid, 700 hp, Ford Indy V8 engine, which also powered several Lotus and Coyote Indy race cars, and even a McNamara chassis.
 The chassis was lightweight, and only weighed around 1400 lb, giving it an incredible power-to-weight ratio.